Skyblivion: Early development as direct port

 Like its sister project Skywind, which was in turn inspired by Morroblivion (a Morrowind remaster on the 2006 Oblivion engine), Skyblivion began by another volunteer team within the Renewal Project in 2012, and involves an overhaul of most aspects of the original game, including landscaping, weapons, and armors.
 In late 2012 or early 2013, Zilav (a modder and member of the Renewal Project) began a project to port Oblivions assets into the Creation Engine, which was used to make Skyrim, the sequel of Oblivion.
 To do this, work was done on writing a tool to port the assets from Oblivion into the engine; however, technical limitations arose with the incompatibility of many files, resulting in broken or empty parts of the map, crashes, and bugs.
 The initial version of the project, 0.1, was released onto internet forums.
 In 2014, Zilav was joined by modder Monocleus, and they released a stable yet incomplete version of the project that would serve as the basis for further development.
 Rebelzize, the eventual project lead, retroactively called this build a "hot mess".

-In 2014, Zilav was joined by modder Monocleus, and they released a stable yet incomplete version of the project that would serve as the basis for further development.
 In May 2014, the project sought outside help from visual artists and declined voice actors, as Oblivion already featured a full voice cast.
 That same month, the team released version 0.2 of the project, which still required more help in areas such as visual asset creation, modeling, navmeshing, and voice acting.
 At this point, a selection of mods together could be used to play a portion of the project.
 After Rebelzize joined to help the project with its PR, he pitched the idea of remaking Oblivion rather than converting the game assets.
 The idea was approved.
 By November 2016, Rebelzize sought help from other modders to help with work on the project.
 He also did so through Nexus Mods, a site that allows users to upload and download mods.
 Rebelzize jokingly called it "the perfect pyramid scheme".